 AMSA events are something special.
 Renowned for their unique blend of educational talks, social nights and leadership development, they are not to be missed!

-Next up in early July we have the famed National Convention in Perth.
+First up in late July we have the famed National Convention in Adelaide.
 Since its conception in 1960, Convention has grown to see over 1,200 students and become the largest student run conference in the southern hemisphere.
-This week long event flawlessly blends together academics and social to help inspire all of Australia’s medical students.
+This week-long event flawlessly blends together academics and social to help inspire all of Australia’s medical students.

-In late August, we see AMSA’s Global Health Conference come to life in Melbourne.
+In early August, we see AMSA’s Global Health Conference come to life in Perth.
 This event hosts over 700 delegates and tackles the current issues we face.
 Focussing on innovation and equity in global health, learn what you can do to make a positive difference in the world.

-Finally, the Rural Health Summit in Albury (on the NSW – Victoria border) helps draw the event calendar to a close.
-Scheduled for mid-late September, it focuses on all things rural, with uniquely engaging speakers, workshops and networking opportunities.
+Finally, the Rural Health Summit helps draw the event calendar to a close.
+It focuses on all things rural, with uniquely engaging speakers, workshops and networking opportunities.

 AMSA Academy is a way that you can learn more about medicine outside the classroom.

 Created for medical students, by other students in conjunction with expert guest lecturers, AMSA Academy is AMSA’s online learning platform, with courses in global, sexual and mental health.

 Vampire Cup is the inter-medical school blood donation competition that is run across Australia and New Zealand, as a part of the larger Health Students Blood Challenge through the Australian Red Cross Blood Service.

 Run between April 3rd – May 31st, it is an 8 week competition with the number of whole blood, plasma and platelet donations are tallied per university to decide which few will gain glory and bragging rights for the coming year.